cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Richard: What about CAA?
 Google says, “WoSign cannot issue Google.com domain”?

-Ryan: We have two methods—pinning and CAA.
+Ryan: We have two methods-pinning and CAA.
 Public key pinning is already in Google Chrome, but it does not protect any user who does not use Google Chrome.
 We discussed at a previous CA/Browser Forum face-to-face whether the Forum should mandate CAA by requiring CAs to state their policy concerning CAA in their CP or CPS, but due to misunderstanding by some CAs about CAA or due to differing opinions, did not accept that.
 However, both of these are inadequate.
-That is why we have CT—because policy in practice, while good, is not perfect, and CT provides technical means.
+That is why we have CT-because policy in practice, while good, is not perfect, and CT provides technical means.

 Richard: If CT says “anyone can submit a certificate to the log,” what about someone submitting a mis-issued certificate?